Alan Wake: Product placement

 A number of real-life brands and products appear in Alan Wake.
 The developers said that they tried to "be very conservative and attentive towards gamers" with their use of product placement, and that they aimed "to make the world feel more real rather than put ads in-your-face."

 Examples of such marketing include collectable Energizer batteries and lithium batteries to insert into the player's hand-held lights.
+The Energizer advertisement was lampooned, given that the batteries last only very briefly in game and must constantly be changed out.
 The phone service provider Verizon Wireless is another prominent brand in Alan Wake: besides Verizon branded mobile phones appearing on screen, there is a 30-second Verizon commercial viewable on one of the game's interactive TVs, as well as an allusion to the company's famous advertising line "Can you hear me now?" during a phone conversation in "The Signal" DLC.
 Additionally, billboards around Bright Falls advertise both Energizer and Verizon.
 Ford and Lincoln automobiles are also featured in the game.

-Several Microsoft related brands also appear in the game.
+Several Microsoft-related brands also appear in the game.
 Alan and Alice Wake's car shows that it has the Microsoft-powered Ford Sync in-vehicle entertainment system.
 An Xbox 360 console can be seen in one section of the game, with the box of the fictional Night Springs video game next to it, which are collectibles in "The Writer" DLC episode.
 In multiple sections of the game, Microsoft Tag bar codes can be seen; these can be scanned in real life by the user with the appropriate software on their mobile device.
 When scanned, these tags redirect players to a phone number with the voicemail from one of the game's characters, or to a Verizon-sponsored web site where users gain access to exclusive Alan Wake extras for their console.
 This functionality is only available in the United States.

-The product placement has been removed in the remastered version.
+The product placement has been removed in the remastered version, as the branding deals had expired.